Whoever said long-distance relationships aren’t hard has undoubtedly never been in one.

 It’s the Hookup on triple j.
 Jack from Geelong has a question for you, Clinton.

-Jack says, “Me and my boyfriend have a different type of long-distance relationship.
+Jack says, “My boyfriend and I have a different type of long-distance relationship.
 I’m a rotating shift worker on the railways.
 We find it hard to find time with each other.
-It really takes a toll on our relationship.
-How can we combat this for a more fulfilling relationship for us both?”
+It takes a toll on our relationship.
+How can we combat this for a more fulfilling relationship?”

 Clinton Power This is hard.
-I’ve worked with a lot of couples with what I think is almost like a modern disease, Nat.
+I’ve worked with many couples with what I think is almost like a modern disease, Nat.
 People struggle to find time for their relationship – time together.
-And they don’t necessarily have to be shift workers or having a long-distance relationship.
+And they don’t necessarily have to be shift workers or have a long-distance relationship.

-And the consequences are really quite severe because what happens over time is you start to feel that you’re not the most important person in your partner’s life.
-That kind of sense of primacy and priority really dissipates and it does have a negative impact on the relationship.
+And the consequences are pretty severe because, over time, you start to feel that you’re not the most critical person in your partner’s life.
+That kind of sense of primacy and priority dissipates and harms the relationship.

-I’m not sure what the solution is for Jack but I would encourage him to sit down with his partner and just really brainstorm and talk about how they can start to find some more quality time because no relationship can operate in a vacuum.
+I’m not sure what the solution is for Jack, but I would encourage him to sit down with his partner and brainstorm and talk about how they can start finding some more quality time because no relationship can operate in a vacuum.
 You do need to spend time together you need to have fun.
 You need to do novel and interesting things.
-There are probably also times where you need to just talk about the logistics of life and the practicalities.
+There are probably also times when you need to just talk about the logistics of life and the practicalities.

-You know, who’s paying the bill where we up to with this?
-And then there’s a check in, how are we going how’s our relationship going?
-That’s an important conversation to have every now and then.
-And I think if you’re even struggling to have a date night you know every once every couple of weeks that can really be problematic.
+You know, who’s paying the bill?
+Where are we up to with this?
+And then there’s a check-in, how are we going, how’s our relationship going?
+That’s a meaningful conversation to have every now and then.
+And I think if you’re even struggling to have a date night, you know, every once every couple of weeks, that can be problematic.

-Clinton Power It is and sometimes you know it can be about quality not quantity.
-So, I often encourage couples to have problem free time just 30 minutes a week that’s all you – need minimum 30 minutes – put it in the diary so it’s scheduled and it happens.
+Clinton Power It is, and sometimes you know it can be about quality, not quantity.
+So, I often encourage couples to have problem-free time for just 30 minutes a week you – need a minimum of 30 minutes – put it in the diary so it’s scheduled, and it happens.
 The only reason it wouldn’t happen is an absolute medical emergency.
-And you just do something that’s fun or enjoyable or you can take turns in deciding what to do.
+And you do something fun, or you can take turns deciding what to do.

 But it can be as simple as going for a walk in the park.
-But the idea is during this time you don’t all talk about problems, you don’t talk about issues, you just enjoy each other’s company and even that 30 minutes a week to people that are incredibly busy can make a big difference.
+But the idea is during this time, you don’t talk about problems, you don’t talk about issues, you just enjoy each other’s company, and even that 30 minutes a week to incredibly busy people can make a big difference.

 Nat Tencic Lauren from the Gold Coast, how did your long-distance story work out?

-Lauren So I met my ex while I was travelling Ireland.
+Lauren So I met my ex while I was travelling in Ireland.
 So, I was there for the last two weeks that was over.
-He came and he joins me and was doing all the touristy things.
+He came, joined me and was doing all the touristy things.

-That two weeks went up; I came back to Australia and a week later he booked tickets to come and see me.
-And he got a working visa and a month later he actually joined me and he came and he stayed with me.
-I think for about nine months of the year and then we did long distance again.
-I went over there for Christmas and then yet again it was just long distance.
-So probably about two years of our relationship, the majority of it was long distance.
+Two weeks passed; I returned to Australia, and a week later, he booked tickets to come and see me.
+And he got a working visa, and a month later, he joined me, came, and stayed with me.
+For about nine months of the year, we did long-distance again.
+I went over there for Christmas, and then yet again, it was just a long distance.
+So probably about two years of our relationship, most of it was long distance.

 Nat Tencic Yeah.
-Did you decide to.
-Did you decide to call it or did he what happened?
+Did you decide to?
+Did you decide to call it, or did he decide what happened?

-Lauren By the end of it it just kind of got to the point where both of us didn’t really feel like we were in a relationship anymore.
+Lauren By the end, it just got to the point where both of us didn’t feel like we were in a relationship anymore.
 It became more platonic than romantic.
 So, it was a mutual thing.

-Lauren Towards the end I think it was just becoming kind of an inevitable because they’re both uni students and then obviously the time difference between Australia and Ireland just got too much.
-So, he was kind of waking up that they were going to bed.
-And yeah just the communication towards the end definitely reduced itself quite a bit.
+Lauren Towards the end, I think it was just becoming inevitable because they’re both uni students, and then obviously, the time difference between Australia and Ireland got too much.
+So, he was waking up his partner was going to bed.
+And yeah, the communication towards the end definitely reduced itself quite a bit.

 Nat Tencic I’m sorry to hear that.
-Clinton is there anything else you can do to keep that to keep that from happening keep yourselves from growing apart with the distance?
+Clinton, is there anything else you can do to keep that from happening and keep yourselves from growing apart with the distance?

-Clinton Power One of the important things is that I think is critical is you have to develop a long-term plan.
-So if you get through the honeymoon stage and you know this relationship really has legs that you’re both serious about it, it can be incredibly valuable just to discuss your future and maybe it doesn’t have to be set in stone but just to talk about, where do you want to be in a year or two years or five years, or is marriage on the cards?
+Clinton Power One of the essential things that I think is critical is you have to develop a long-term plan.
+So if you get through the honeymoon stage and you know this relationship has legs you’re both serious about, it can be precious to discuss your future.
+Maybe it doesn’t have to be set in stone, but to talk about where you want to be in a year, two, or five years, or is marriage on the cards?
 Do you want to have kids?
-Because those long-term plans can really help you have a sense of purpose as a couple.
-And I think this is an important thing in a long-distance relationship is feeling that you are aligned and you’re heading in the same direction.
+Because those long-term plans can help you have a sense of purpose as a couple.
+And I think this is an essential thing in a long-distance relationship: feeling that you are aligned and heading in the same direction.

-It can help you get through the tough times and those times when you do feel lonely or sad or you’re really missing your partner.
-And I find that when couples don’t have something to look forward to or they’re not making plans for the future, the relationship sometimes can start to dissipate and people just drift apart because they don’t have that sense of motivation and purpose.
+It can help you get through the tough times when you feel lonely or sad or miss your partner.
+And I find that when couples don’t have something to look forward to or they’re not making plans for the future, the relationship sometimes can start to dissipate, and people drift apart because they don’t have that sense of motivation and purpose.

-Nat Tencic Hey Lauren, thanks so much for calling in and sharing your story.
+Nat Tencic Hey Lauren, thanks for calling in and sharing your story.
 We appreciate it.

 It’s the Hookup.
 Thanks so much for all your calls and texts on this topic.
 And thank you so much to Clinton Power for joining us tonight.